top of page

 • Amaranth

-• Shirataki (konjac root)
+• Shirataki (from konjac root)

 • Sweet potato & cassava pasta